1. CREDIT CARD DEBT

 Secured credit card interest rate

-For the most part, secured cards come with higher interest rates than unsecured credit cards.
+Most credit cards have high interest rates, and the rates on a secured card might be on the high end.
 It doesn’t have to matter.
 If you’re using your card in the best way possible, you’ll never pay interest.

 Here’s how.

 The vast majority of credit cards come with a grace period, or a certain number of days from the end of the billing cycle to your payment due date.
-If you pay off your charges during this grace period, you won’t pay interest.
-If you manage to do this, no matter what kind of credit card you have, you’re paying zero percent interest.
+If you pay off your charges by your payment due date, you won’t pay interest.
+If you manage to do this, no matter what kind of credit card you have, you’ll pay no interest.

-Example: U.S. Bank offers a secured credit card with a 24-30 day grace period.
+Example: U.S. Bank offers a secured credit card with a 24- to 30-day grace period for new purchases.

 Secured credit card rewards